 We rely heavily on certain financial, accounting, communications and other data processing systems.
 We collect, store and use large amounts of sensitive information, including personally identifiable information, through our information technology systems.
-Our information technology systems face ongoing cybersecurity threats and attacks, which could result in the failure of such infrastructure.
+Our information technology systems face ongoing cybersecurity and cyberterrorism threats and attacks, which could result in the failure of such infrastructure.
 We may in the future be subject to cyber-terrorism or other cybersecurity risks or other breaches of information technology security, noting the increasing frequency, sophistication and severity of these kinds of incidents.
-In particular, our information technology systems may be subject to cyber terrorism intended to obtain unauthorized access to our proprietary information, personally identifiable information or to client or third-party data stored on our systems, destroy or disable our data and/or that of our business partners, disclose confidential data in breach of data privacy legislation, destroy data or disable. degrade or sabotage our systems, through the introduction of computer viruses, cyber-attacks and other means.
+In particular, our information technology systems may be subject to cyber terrorism intended to obtain unauthorized access to our proprietary information, personally identifiable information or to client or third-party data stored on our systems, destroy or disable our data and/or that of our business partners, disclose confidential data in breach of data privacy legislation, destroy data or disable, degrade or sabotage our systems, through the introduction of computer viruses, cyberattacks and other means.
 Such attacks could originate from a wide variety of sources, including internal actors or unknown third parties.
 Further, unauthorized parties may also gain physical access to our facilities and infiltrate our information systems or attempt to gain access to information and data.
-The sophistication of the threats continue to evolve and grow, including the risk associated with the use of emerging technologies, such as artificial intelligence and quantum computing, for nefarious purposes.
-We cannot predict what effects such cyber-attacks or compromises or shutdowns may have on our business and on the privacy of the individuals or entities affected, and the consequences could be material.
+The sophistication of the threats continues to evolve and grow, including the risk associated with the use of emerging technologies, such as artificial intelligence and quantum computing, for nefarious purposes.
+We cannot predict what effects such cyber-attacks or compromises or shut-downs may have on our business and on the privacy of the individuals or entities affected, and the consequences could be material.
 Cyber incidents may remain undetected for an extended period, which could exacerbate these consequences.
+The costs to eliminate or address the foregoing security threats and vulnerabilities before or after a cyber-incident could be material.
 A significant actual or potential theft, loss, corruption, exposure, fraudulent, unauthorized or accidental use or misuse of investor, policyholder, employee or other personally identifiable or proprietary business data, whether by third parties or as a result of employee malfeasance or otherwise, non-compliance with our contractual or other legal obligations regarding such data or intellectual property or a violation of our privacy and security policies with respect to such data could result in significant remediation and other costs, fines, litigation and regulatory actions against us by governments, various regulatory organizations or exchanges, or affected individuals, in addition to significant reputational harm and/or financial loss, and it may not be possible to recover losses suffered from such incidents under our insurance policies.